 I originally bought $188.11 of Magic: The Gathering cards in April as a speculation test.
 I have currently sold about 56% of my speculated cards as of May 31st, 2019.
 Here is a link to my updated speculation spreadsheet.
-A key tab was added to better understand how to interpret the data.
-I have sold or buylisted a number of cards due to price increases, price spikes, and price stagnation.
+I added a key tab to understand better how to interpret the data.
+I have sold or buylisted several cards due to price increases, price spikes, and price stagnation.
 When buylisting, I divided shipping fees across all cards mailed to Card Kingdom in Seattle, Washington.
 While I have made money thus far, I also lost money on a few cards.
-Overall, my current net profit is $26.12 or a 20% return.
+Overall, my current net profit is $26.12, or a 20% return.
 I will cover some of the hits, misses, and observations during the first eight weeks of this speculation test.

 Tithe Taker was bought at an average price of $1.06 and buylisted at a net price of $1.71.
-This 62% ($1.96) profit gain was attributed to its steady growth and new demand from the Unified Assault challenger deck.
+This 62% ($1.96) profit gain happened due to its steady growth and new demand from the Unified Assault challenger deck.
 I covered my analysis and decisions on this card in the previous article.
 After selling the Tithe Takers, the buylist price rose to $2.00 each as of May 7th, 2019.
 I also correctly called Unbreakable Formation increasing in value.
 The buylist price for foils rose from $0.33 to $0.99 in three weeks.
-Unfortunately, I paid too much and sold the copy at a small loss.
+Unfortunately, I paid too much and sold the copy at a slight loss.
 While I thought this card hit a price ceiling, the buylist price increased to $1.25 as of May 7th, 2019.
 It is easy to get upset knowing you could have made more money.
-However, you should always be happy cashing out for a considerable profit as card prices can easily decrease when buylist quotas are met.
+However, cashing out for a considerable profit is not bad as card prices can quickly decrease for buylists.

 Guardian Project was another successful speculation.
 I saw people talking about the power of this card in Elder Dragon Highlander.
 I also watched the price move from $0.35 to $0.75 in two weeks.
 On May 7th, 2019, copies were selling on TCGPlayer for an average price of $1.44.
 I saw foil copies selling fast on TCGPlayer and Card Kingdom with a low multiplier.
 I bought a foil copy for $3.15 due to the rising EDH popularity and buylisted a few weeks later at $4.45.
-This was a profit of 41% or $1.30.
+Guardian Project returned a profit of 41%, or $1.30.
 This card would have also been an excellent bulk buy at $0.50.
 Current copies of non-foils are buylisting for about $0.80 each.
 I would not attempt to buy deep into non-foils now.
-However, it may be a good speculation buying cheap foils for a long-term hold.
+However, it may be an excellent opportunity to purchase cheap foils for a long-term hold.

-Queen Marchesa was a huge win off of a promotional opportunity.
-There was a Google Express promotion for 20% your first order in April.
-I was able to purchase multiple copies Queen Marchesa the day after it spiked in price for $17.10 each.
+Queen Marchesa was a massive win off of a promotional opportunity.
+There was a Google Express promotion for 20% off your first order in April.
+I purchased multiple copies Queen Marchesa the day after it spiked to $17.10 each.
 I thought Queen Marchesa was going to be an easy flip.
 However, the buylist price quickly dropped from $24.00 to $17.25 as other people dumped their stock.
-The prices on Ebay and TCGPlayer began dropping steadily down to around $28.00.
+The prices on eBay and TCGPlayer began dropping steadily down to around $28.00.
 It became apparent that the demand for this card was inherently low.
-I listed the copies on Ebay for $27.99 each and ultimately sold all three for a net profit of 31% or $15.83.
+I listed the copies on eBay for $27.99 each and ultimately sold all three for a net profit of 31% or $15.83.

 I purchased four copies of Lux Cannon during the same Google Express promotion at a discounted price of $5.09 each.
-I patiently waited to sell them as prices kept rising from $9.00 to $10.00 over the course of a month.
-I tried selling the set on Ebay for $36.99, but had no luck.
+I patiently waited to sell them as prices rose from $9.00 to $10.00 over a month.
+I tried selling the set on eBay for $36.99 but had no luck.
 Finally, I buylisted each copy at a net price of $6.35.
 I was able to make a profit of 25% or $5.06 from the set.
 I learned that it is hard to sell EDH cards as a set of four when players need one copy.
-There was an opportunity to sell each card on Ebay for a maximum net price of about $7.25.
-However, I decided to accept the buylist price of $6.35 instead of taking the risk from mailing them without tracking in an envelop.
+There was an opportunity to sell each card on eBay for a maximum net price of about $7.25.
+However, I decided to accept the buylist price of $6.35 instead of taking the risk of mailing without tracking.

-The largest losses came from cards that had a high buylist spread.
+The most significant losses came from cards that had a high buylist spread.
 Such cards included Rhythm of the Wild, Sheltered Thicket, and Unbreakable Formation.
 While two of them did increase in price, the spread was not enough to recoup my initial investment.
-The other issue with these cards is that I cannot sell them on Ebay or another platform for a reasonable profit.
+The other issue with these cards is that I cannot sell them on eBay or another platform for a reasonable profit.
 The price of each card is too low to sell outside of a face-to-face transaction.
-My only real outlet to sell the cards was by buylisting at my local store or an online vendor.
-I would caution buying cards where the current buylist price, including a store credit option, is not enough to cover your costs.
+My only outlet to deal with the cards was by buylisting at my local store or an online vendor.
+I would caution against buying cards where the current buylist price, including a store credit option, is not enough to cover your costs.

 Another miss was selling the Gilded Lotus and Goblin Bombardment too early.
-I had flagged these cards as long term holds, but sold them a month after purchasing.
+I had flagged these cards as long-term holds but sold them a month after purchasing.
 I grew impatient that the card prices were not rising.
 Unfortunately, their prices increased a week after I buylisted them.
 Had I stuck to my original strategy, I would have doubled my total profits on Goblin Bombardment and Gilded Lotus.
-I recommend being patient when speculating on EDH staples and not try to immediately flip them for a profit.
+I recommend being patient when speculating on EDH staples and not try to flip them for a profit immediately.

-The likelihood that I will earn a profit from a short-term hold is heavily influenced by a card's buylist spread.
+A card's buylist spread heavily influences the likelihood of earning a profit from a short-term hold.
 The closer my purchase price of a card is to its buylist price, the higher the chance I can make a profit.
-I have done well flipping arbitrage opportunities and Standard cards.
-Many of the EDH speculations have appreciated in value, but not all have reached an ideal price point.
-I will look to move some of them in June after a 60 day holding period.
+I have done well-flipping arbitrage opportunities and Standard cards.
+Many EDH speculations appreciated over time, but not all reached an ideal price point.
+I will look to move some of them in June after a 60-day holding period.
 It appears that cards purchased with a high buylist spread, like Skyline Despot and Grafdigger's Cage, will not return a profit.
-The growth and demand for these cards is slow due to their limited EDH and sideboard use.
+The growth and demand for these cards are slow due to their limited EDH and sideboard use.
 There will probably be an opportunity in six to eight months where I can break even.
-If they reach a price point I can break even by taking store credit, I will buylist them.
+If they reach a price point where I can break even by taking store credit, I may buylist them.

-In regards to buylisting, I have been fortunate enough to mail my speculations with cards from my personal collection to spread out shipping costs.
-Thanks to pooling cards together, the average cost per card mailed across the United States has been $0.045 cents.
-A negative consequence to buying inexpensive cards is the limited avenues of selling them for a profit.
-I either have to buylist cheap cards to a store, sell them in person, or trade them for other cards.
-It would make more sense in the future to buy larger quantities of low priced cards to ship together or sell as sets on Ebay.
-In addition, it was more time consuming selling three cards over $25.00 on Ebay than buylisting, organizing, and shipping many inexpensive cards to one vendor.
+Regarding buylisting, I have been fortunate enough to mail my speculations with cards from my collection to spread out shipping costs.
+Thanks to pooling cards together, the average price per card shipped across the United States has been $0.51.
+A negative consequence of buying inexpensive cards is the limited avenues of selling them for a profit.
+I either have to buylist cheap cards from a store, sell them in person, or trade them for other cards.
+It would make more sense in the future to buy larger quantities of low-priced cards to ship together or sell sets on eBay.
+In addition, it was more time-consuming selling three cards over $25.00 on eBay than buylisting, organizing, and sending many inexpensive cards to one vendor.

 I want to highlight another topic of MTG card speculation.
-The condition of a card is very important when determining a card's selling price.
-Players and vendors can typically agree to a price for a near mint condition of a card.
+The condition of a card is critical when determining a card's selling price.
+Players and vendors can typically agree to a price for a near-mint condition of a card.
 However, opinions start to change when discussing the price of a card with light play or heavy play wear.
-Some players are only interested in near mint cards while others are less concerned.
-Many vendors tell you in advance how much discounting they will take off of a buylist price for cards that are not near mint.
+Some players are only interested in near-mint cards, while others are less concerned.
+Many vendors tell you in advance how much discounting they will take-off of a buylist price for cards that are not near mint.
 I have been very particular about the conditions of cards purchased as speculation targets, especially foil versions.
-I also purchased some cards with light play wear that arrived as near mint.
-This increased my profit margin when I went to sell them.
-I recommend speculating only on near mint copies of cards since it is a universal price point among players and vendors.
+I also bought some cards with light play wear that arrived as near-mint.
+However, I recommend speculating only on near-mint copies of cards since it is a universal price point among players and vendors.

 I will continue to share updates on my speculation test as I sell more cards in June.
 In addition, I plan to discuss the topics of arbitrage and picking bulk in future articles.
 I may not have as much success selling the rest of my speculations, but I am pleased with my profit and performance thus far.